18argon/sample-data/README.md

 #### Percona: docker/percona

-Create a derived [Percona Server](https://www.percona.com/software/mysql-database/percona-server) [docker image](https://hub.docker.com/_/percona/) containing an initialized `test.contacts` table.
+Create a derived [Percona Server](https://www.percona.com/software/mysql-database/percona-server) [docker image](https://hub.docker.com/_/percona/) containing an initialized `test.contacts` table with all data stored in a docker volume.

 Scripts are provided in `docker/` for: